 Relationship and collaboration are part of the artistry, and much more than musical skill is required.
-The output of The Law Collective would not be possible or what it is without the contributions of these beautiful and creative people.
-Meet the Collective Collaborators:
+The output of The Law Collective would not be possible without the contributions of these beautiful and creative people.
+Meet the our Collaborators:

 Claas P. Jambor – Claas has been an instrumental part (both literally and figuratively) in a number of Collective projects.
 He has producer, co-writer, and playing credits on Justin Law’s The Phoenix, was the producer on The River High’s debut EP, manned the helm on The River High’s 2018 Blood & Darkness, and also did mix (and magic) on “One Star,” Justin’s contribution to the Merry Christmas Good Night compilation album.
 He does lots of stuff, if you’re looking for some surfing.
 Check out his work as a solo artist and as part of the Fountain City crew.
 (He’s German, if you couldn’t tell.)

 Matt Uttech – Matt was once a member of Northern Diving Co on guitar, then moved on to focus on his notable bass chops in a number of different bands, and has added music production and mixing to his list of credentials.
 Matt and Justin were happy partners in crime in the creation of the 2020 Law the Phx release.
 (Surprising that two Iron Maiden fans would make such good Americana music.)